 EU ECHO Emergency Response Coordination Centre Daily Map of Tropical Cyclone Mocha on May 15, 2023.
 (Credit: EU ECHO/2023)

-By Wednesday, May 17, the death toll from the cyclone reached 200 people.
-However, with many people still missing, and many affected areas difficult to reach, the final toll is expected to be far higher.
-The United Nations estimated that at least 800,000 people are in need of emergency assistance.
+At least 148 people were killed by the cyclone, but many more are at risk in its aftermath.
+The United Nations estimates that at least 800,000 people need emergency assistance.
 Alongside immediate needs, such as shelter, safe water, food and medical care, the cyclone has damaged infrastructure such as health facilities and schools and devastated the livelihoods of millions living in the storm’s path in Myanmar.
 Recovery will take time and require significant support.